How to Follow a Keto Weight Watchers Plan

 Don’t worry about being as strict as some recommend.

 When trying to follow both plans, it may be more important for you to focus on simply lowering overall carb intake.
 Skip the processed bread, snacks, etc. and focus on the lean meats and vegetables instead.
-Many find great success following a keto and Weight Watchers plan that is simply less than 50 grams of carbohydrates per day instead of the much more restrictive 20 grams per day.
+Many find great success following a Keto and Weight Watchers plan that is simply less than 50 grams of carbohydrates per day instead of the much more restrictive 20 grams per day.

 You can combine both of these plans, but it will take more work.
 Focus on making wise choices, and the pounds will begin dropping.
 How to Follow a Keto Weight Watchers Plan will help you in your journey.